top of page

 B: I will be ruined, I shall be unfit for England!
 But ’tis done - all words are idle (stirs fire)

-A: You declared yourself most miserable when I was yours, Ducky - I cannot and will not return.
-I shall devote myself to good works and pray for world peace
+A: You declared yourself most miserable when I was yours, Ducky - I cannot and will not return, I'd imagine (packs protractor) - I shall devote myself to good works, available at a minimum net/gross ratio to myself, and pray for world peace

 B: Fare thee well Bell!
 Even though unforgiving, never ‘gainst thee shall my heart rebel (waves)